 Williams Lake, British Columbia

-The Mount Polley tailings dam breach in August of 2014 was the largest environmental disaster in the history of Canada by volume, having released 530,000 cubic feet of toxic mine sludge and tailings water into Polley Lake and ultimately down the Fraser River, Canada's largest wild salmon powerhouse.
-The toxins released by the dam breach continue to disrupt and threaten salmon habitat and the communities that depend on them.
-Williams Lake is one such community, where Jacinda Mack, activist and advocate for her community and others like it across the Pacific Northwest, shares her people’ s story of resilience and resistance in the face of disaster.
+The Mount Polley tailings dam breach in August of 2014 was the largest environmental disaster in the history of Canada by volume.
+When the dam broke, it released 530,000 cubic feet of toxic mine sludge and tailings water into Polley Lake and ultimately down the Fraser River, Canada's largest wild salmon watershed.

 The toxins released from the dam continue to disrupt and threaten salmon habitat and the communities that depend on the fish.
 Williams Lake is one such community, and the home of Jacinda Mack.
 Jacinda, an activist and advocate for her community and others like it, shares her people's story of resilience and resistance in the face of environmental and cultural disaster.

 Ketchikan, Alaska is a remote fishing town in Southeast Alaska.
 It borders the Misty Fjords National Monument, a pristine 2 million acre wilderness that supports thriving commercial fisheries and traditional fishing practices.

 Across the imaginary line which separates the U.S. from Canada, the KSM mine, one of the world's largest mountaintop-removal mines, is being developed by the same industry that managed the failed Mount Polley Mine.
 Here, at the headwaters of the Unuk River, Tlingit activist Carrie James works to prevent history from repeating itself.